-TableName The name of the table in the Vertica database to index the documents
+TableName The name of the table in the Vertica database to index the documents into.
+The table must be a flex table and must exist before you start indexing documents.
+For more information, see Prepare the Vertica

 Database, on the previous page.